| Property | Supported values | Can have negative value | Initial value | Percentages based on | Other notes | |||

 For block boxes width the equation that must be balanced is:

-margin + border + padding + width = width of containing block
+margin + border + padding + width = width of containing block.

-This essentially happens by replacing auto
+This essentially happens by replacing auto values appropriately.

-Block boxes height can be set to a fixed height, or if auto
+Block boxes height can be set to a fixed height, or if auto will essentially be tall enough to

 wrap their content.
-There are slightly different wrapping rules that apply when overflow
+There are slightly different wrapping rules that apply when overflow is not

-or has not been propagated to the viewport.
+visible or has not been propagated to the viewport.

 You can apply negative values to margins which will pull content the opposite way.
 The spec does not have a lot